-The first person to be honored by the Award, during the 5th Ministerial Conference of the Community of Democracies in Lisbon in 2009, was Nelson Mandela.
-The first democratically elected President of South Africa was awarded for his continued struggle for democracy, civil liberties and human dignity in his country, under the severe repression of an oppressive regime.
+The first person to be honored with the Award, during the Fifth Ministerial Conference of the Community of Democracies in Lisbon in 2009, was Nelson Mandela.
+The first democratically elected President of South Africa was recognized for his continued struggle for democracy, civil liberties and human dignity in his country, under the severe repression of an oppressive regime.

-At the 2013 Ministerial Conference in Ulaanbaatar, Mongolia, the Award was bestowed to Aung San Suu Kyi, Myanmar’s pro-democracy opposition leader and Nobel Peace Prize laureate.
-Ms. Suu Kyi, who for many years operated under harsh persecution of the military regime, has spoken previously to the members of the Community through a recorded message due to her house arrest, and her arrival to the Conference in Ulaanbaatar was a powerful closure.
-She was awarded for her consistent struggle to promote democratic values and practices in her home country.
+The Geremek Award was bestowed upon Aung San Suu Kyi, Myanmar’s pro-democracy opposition leader and Nobel Peace Prize laureate, at the 2013 Ministerial Conference in Ulaanbaatar.
+Suu Kyi, who for many years operated under harsh persecution from military regimes, was awarded for her consistent struggle to promote democratic values and practices in her home country.

-Most recently, the 2015 Geremek Award was bestowed to former US Secretary of State Madeleine Albright at the Ministerial Conference in San Salvador.
-Ms. Albright accepted the award via video call.
-Ms. Albright has been a consistent advocate for democracy development around the world.
-She has also been vocal about the fact that while democracy is most stable in the long-run, in the short-term it may be one of the most fragile forms of government.
-As a result, she has been a powerful voice to encourage governments and civil society to think of the future.
+The 2015 Geremek Award was presented to former U.S. Secretary of State Madeleine Albright at the Ministerial Conference in San Salvador.
+Albright has been a consistent advocate for democracy development around the world, representing a powerful voice to encourage governments and civil society to think of the future.